kmafeni04/nelua-lsp/README.md

 This is an early implementation of writing an LSP server the for [nelua](https://nelua.io) programming language

+## Note
+I've only tested this on my machine running arch linux and I'm pretty sure it currently won't work correctly on windows.
+Please report errors when you discover and if possible help me get it working on windows

 ## Goals

 - [x] Go to Definition